 NOLA DEFENDER (Louisiana)

-Currently Assistant Conductor of the Milwaukee Symphony, Yaniv Dinur was named a recipient of the 2016 Solti Foundation U.S. Career Assistance Award.
+Currently Assistant Conductor of the Milwaukee Symphony, Yaniv Dinur has recently been honored with the 2017 Solti Foundation U.S. Career Assistance Award.
 Newly appointed Music Director of the New Bedford Symphony in Massachusetts, Mr. Dinur has also guest conducted a number of prominent American orchestras, including the Houston Symphony, Louisiana Philharmonic, New World Symphony, San Antonio Symphony, and Tallahassee Symphony.
 He will make his debut at the Round Top Festival in June.

 Mr. Dinur's conducting career began at the age of 19 with several invitations to conduct the National Symphony Orchestra of Ireland.
 Subsequently, he was invited to perform with the Israel Camerata in Jerusalem, making him the youngest conductor ever to conduct a professional orchestra in Israel.
 Since then, he has conducted orchestras around the world, including the Israel Philharmonic, Orchestra di Padova e del Veneto, Portugal Symphony Orchestra, Sofia Festival Orchestra, Solisti di Perugia, State Orchestra of St. Petersburg, Torino Philharmonic, and the National Arts Centre Orchestra in Ottawa.
 Broadcast live on Israeli radio, he has conducted for the Jerusalem Symphony’s Young Artists Competition since 2003.